gimlet-io/gimlet-documentation/src/pages/docs/frontend/next-js-deployment-tutorial.md

 ![Deployment configuration settings for Next.js applications](/docs/screenshots/next-js-deployment/gimlet-io-next-js-deployment-settings.png)

-You can specify a custom domain, but Gimlet will generate a URL for you, which you can use later to share the deployed app.

 ## Step 3: Deploy the Next.js Frontend

 When you're finished making the changes in the deployment settings, you can click the **Deploy** button.
 As the process begins, you should see build logs and the application should be deployed soon.